AdaCore/spark2014/docs/ug/spark_2014.rst

 Depends
 ^^^^^^^

-The depends annotation adds more detail to subprogram contracts by specifying the relationship between the inputs and the outputs.
+The Depends annotation adds more detail to subprogram contracts by specifying the relationship between the inputs and the outputs.

 .. code-block:: ada